Autumn Family Hikes around Geneva and beyond!

 Tip!
 There are some places where you can buy your apples directly from the farmer, like for instance at Domaine des Perrières in Peissy.

 Another tip 😊: combine this walk with the Fete de la Saint-Martin celebrated in Peissy every year in November.
-The date for 2018 is: November 10th
+The date for 2021 is not yet known.

 3. Cascades du Hérisson, Jura, France, driving time from Geneva about 1h45